Spiking Deep Residual Network: Building Spiking ResNet

 \section{Building Spiking ResNet}

-Originally, residual network was proposed to address the degradation problem of deep network.
-Stating from the insight that a deep network constructed by adding identity mapping layers will not perform worse than original shallow network, He et al. \cite{he2016deep} let the stacked nonlinear layers approximate the mapping of $\mathcal{F}(x) := \mathcal{H}(x) - x$, where $\mathcal{H}(x)$ is the desired underlying mapping.
+The deep residual network (ResNet) is a variant of convolutional neural networks (CNNs) for the degradation problem of deep networks and has been widely used.
+Starting from the insight that a deep network constructed by adding identity mapping layers will not perform worse than original shallow network, He et al. \cite{he2016deep} let the stacked nonlinear layers approximate the mapping of $\mathcal{F}(x) := \mathcal{H}(x) - x$, where $\mathcal{H}(x)$ is the desired underlying mapping.
 Then the original mapping becomes a residual mapping: $\mathcal{H}(x) = \mathcal{F}(x) + x$.
 They hypothesised that residual mapping is easier to be optimised with current solvers and verified their hypothesis with empirical evidence.
-Their experiments showed that residual network can obtain outstanding performance with exceptional depth.
-Inspired by their success, we assume that the spiking version of residual network inherits the advantages of ResNet and explore the uncharted area of learning very deep SNN with spiking residual network.
+For the powerful capability of ResNet, this paper develops an effective conversion approach to build Spiking ResNets from trained ResNets.